Jobs & Business

 - Hindu Deepavali

-In addition, the country celebrates all Malay, Chinese, and Indian festivals.
-Some companies are closed for the Chinese New Year.
+In addition, the country celebrates all Malay, Chinese, and Indian festivals, and some companies are closed for the Lunar New Year.

-Singapore is well-known for its excellent working conditions, but also for its competitive salaries.
-In 2008, the average income of a software engineer was S$37,000, while an information technology consultant made S$56,000, and regional sales managers earned S$92,000.
-However, you should make sure to negotiate your salary well so that it covers your cost of living in Singapore before signing your employment contract.
+Singapore is well known for its excellent working conditions, but also for its competitive salaries.
+In 2016, the average income of a software engineer was 47,000 SGD, an information technology consultant made 63,000 SGD, and regional sales managers earned 91,500 SGD.
+However, you should make sure to negotiate your salary so that it covers your cost of living in Singapore before signing your employment contract.
 After all, there is no minimum wage in Singapore, and your salary depends on what you and your employer agree upon.

-Employees who are covered by the Employment Act and who earn more than S$4,500 per month may be subject to salary deductions.
-Allowed deductions occur, for instance, for absence from work, for damage or loss of items entrusted to an employee, for the cost of meals or accommodation, and so on.
+Employees who are covered by the Employment Act and who earn more than 4,500 SGD per month may be subject to salary deductions.
+Deductions occur, for example, for absence from work, damage or loss of items entrusted to an employee, the cost of meals or accommodation, and so on.
 However, these deductions may not exceed 50% of the overall monthly salary.

 If you want to learn more about the working conditions in Singapore, visit the Ministry of Manpower and find out about employment practices in the country.